OpenHUTB/carla_doc/docs/3rd_party_integrations.md

 ## RSS - Responsibility Sensitive Safety

-CARLA integrates the [C++ Library for Responsibility Sensitive Safety](https://github.com/intel/ad-rss-lib) in the client library.
+Carla integrates the [C++ Library for Responsibility Sensitive Safety](https://github.com/intel/ad-rss-lib) in the client library.
 This feature allows users to investigate behaviours of RSS without having to implement anything.
-CARLA will take care of providing the input, and applying the output to the AD systems on the fly.
+Carla will take care of providing the input, and applying the output to the AD systems on the fly.
 Refer to the full documentation [__here__](adv_rss.md)

 ## AWS and RLlib integration

-The RLlib integration brings support between the Ray/RLlib library and CARLA, allowing the easy use of the CARLA environment for training and inference purposes.
+The RLlib integration brings support between the Ray/RLlib library and Carla, allowing the easy use of the Carla environment for training and inference purposes.
 Ray is an open source framework that provides a simple, universal API for building distributed applications.
 Ray is packaged with RLlib, a scalable reinforcement learning library, and Tune, a scalable hyperparameter tuning library.
-Read more about operating CARLA on AWS and RLlib [__here__](tuto_G_rllib_integration.md).
+Read more about operating Carla on AWS and RLlib [__here__](tuto_G_rllib_integration.md).

 ## Chrono physics

 [__Chrono__](https://projectchrono.org/) is a multi-physics simulation engine providing high realism vehicle dynamics using templates.
-CARLA's Chrono integraion allows CARLA users to add Chrono templates to simulate vehicle dynamics.
+Carla's Chrono integraion allows Carla users to add Chrono templates to simulate vehicle dynamics.
 Please refer to the full documentation [__here__](tuto_G_chrono.md).

 ---